 - Local operator / host network: the country's company that provides the signal to your eSIM.

-- Hotspot or internet sharing: turning your mobile into a Wi-Fi hotspot for your laptop or your partner's.
+- Hotspot or internet sharing: turning your mobile into a Wi-Fi hotspot for your laptop or your partner's device.

-- Coverage: areas where there is a signal; in cities, it's usually complete, in remote islands, it can fail.
+- Coverage: areas where there is a signal; in cities, it's usually total, in remote islands it may fail.

-A note about 5G: just because your eSIM supports it isn't enough; your mobile and the network of the country you're visiting must also support it.
-In destinations with good infrastructure, you'll notice very high speeds, but in others, you'll still be on 4G, which is more than enough for travel.
-Coverage, on the other hand, is what really defines your experience: that's why an eSIM that relies on solid local operators is worth more than a promise of 5G that never materializes.
+A note on 5G: just because your eSIM supports it isn't enough; your mobile and the network of the country you're visiting must also support it.
+In destinations with good infrastructure, you'll notice very high speeds, but in others, you'll still be on 4G, which is more than sufficient for travel.
+Coverage, on the other hand, is what truly defines your experience: that's why an eSIM that relies on solid local operators is worth more than a promise of 5G that doesn't deliver.
 Learn more about eSIM speed and 5G, sharing internet via hotspot, and how to check if your mobile is compatible.
-And if you want to see it all together, check out our eSIM collection by destination.
+And if you want to see everything together, check out our collection of eSIMs by destination.

 Frequently asked questions

-What is an eSIM's APN and when do you need to adjust it?
+What is an eSIM's APN and when do I need to touch it?

-The APN is the setting that connects your mobile to the internet through the operator.
-With modern travel eSIMs, it configures automatically, so you rarely need to touch it.
-You only manually change it if, after installing and activating the eSIM, data doesn't start working despite having roaming activated.
+The APN is the setting that connects your mobile to the internet via the operator.
+With modern travel eSIMs, it configures automatically, so you almost never need to adjust it.
+You only manually change it if, after installing and activating the eSIM, data doesn't start despite having roaming activated.

 What is the difference between installing and activating an eSIM?

-Installing is downloading the profile to your mobile by scanning the QR or pasting the LPA string; you can do this at home with Wi-Fi.
-Activating is starting the plan, at which point the validity period begins and data consumption starts.
-Ideally, you install before traveling and activate upon landing.
+Installing means downloading the profile to your mobile by scanning the QR or pasting the LPA string; you can do this at home with Wi-Fi.
+Activating means starting the plan, at which point the validity begins and data consumption starts.
+The ideal is to install before traveling and activate upon landing.

 What does FUP mean and why is my "unlimited" plan slow?